zbrad/zbrad.github.io/_posts/2015-02-24-EmacsKeys.md

 Way back in Visual Studio 2008, many of us rejoiced when Microsoft released a set of key bindings, that mimiced the key bindings used in
 Emacs.
-In Visual Studio 2010, the feature was removed from the main product, but the Visual Studio team released the key bindings as an extension "[Emacs Emulation](https://visualstudiogallery.msdn.microsoft.com/09dc58c4-6f47-413a-9176-742be7463f92/)", so it was still available for developer, like myself, who still used our old keyboard shortcuts.
+In Visual Studio 2010, the feature was removed from the main product, but the Visual Studio team released the key bindings as an extension "[Emacs Emulation](https://visualstudiogallery.msdn.microsoft.com/09dc58c4-6f47-413a-9176-742be7463f92/)", so that it was still available for developers, like myself, who still used our old keyboard shortcuts.
 I cannot begin to count the number of times that I would pop up the print screen (Ctrl-P), instead of previous line.

 However, upon release of Visual Studio 2012, the extension was never updated, so many of us delayed converting for as long as we could,